Home » Ellen Luken Student Award

 Eligibility: PhD or MD/PhD students who work in the field of neuroscience in basic science or clinical departments in the Duke School of Medicine.
 Students should be in their third year of study or beyond; all areas of neuroscience will be considered, with particular encouragement to students whose work has relevance to neurodegeneration and, specifically, Alzheimer’s disease.

-Students applying for funding must specify the extracurricular opportunity they will pursue, however it is not necessary to have secured acceptance or admission prior to seeking an Ellen Luken Student Award.
+Students applying for funding must specify the extracurricular opportunity they will pursue, however, it is not necessary to have secured acceptance or admission before seeking an Ellen Luken Student Award.
 These awards may be approved conditionally with a commitment that the student will receive the funding upon final acceptance into the chosen opportunity.

 Awards: Typically, awards will not exceed $1,500 and may be used to support expenses such as registration or course fees, travel and lodging, course or presentation materials, and related costs.